 The sprouts contained approximately 51 mg (117 μmol) GRN, and plasma and urinary SFN metabolites were measured to confirm that SFN had been produced when the sprouts were ingested.”

 “In cases where the authors did not indicate dosage in μmol/kg body weight (BW), we have made those calculations using the a priori assumption of a 70 kg BW.”

 117 μmol / 1.67 μmol/kg = 70 kg.

 The study provided the subjects’ mean weight in Table 1 as “85.8 ± 16.7 kg.”
 So the study’s actual average dosage per kg body weight was 117 μmol / 85.8 kg = 1.36 μmol/kg.
 Was making an accurate calculation too difficult?

 The clinical trial review included the study in the informative Section “3.2.
 Clinical Studies with Broccoli-Based Preparations: Efficacy” subsection “3.2.8.
 Diabetes, Metabolic Syndrome, and Related Disorders.”
 However, this was somewhat misleading, as it was grouped with studies such as the 2012 Iranian Effects of broccoli sprout with high sulforaphane concentration on inflammatory markers in type 2 diabetic patients: A randomized double-blind placebo-controlled clinical trial (not freely available).

 The commercial perspective pointed out substantial differences between the two studies:

 “Where the study described above by Lopez-Chillon et al. investigated healthy overweight people to assess the effects of SFN-yielding broccoli sprout homogenate on biomarkers of inflammation, Mirmiran et al. in 2012 had used a SFN-yielding supplement in T2DM patients.
 Although the data are not directly comparable, the latter study using the powdered supplement resulted in significant lowering of Il-6, hs-CRP, and TNF-α over just 4 weeks.

 It is not possible to further compare the two studies due to the vastly different time periods over which each was conducted.”

 The commercial perspective impressed as more balanced than the clinical trial perspective.
 The clinical trial perspective also had an undisclosed conflict of interest!

 A. The commercial perspective didn’t specifically mention any commercial products.
 The clinical trial perspective:

-– Effectively promoted one commercial product whose supplier was a coauthor’s company;
+– Effectively promoted one commercial product whose supplier was associated with a coauthor;

 – Downgraded several other commercial products; and